Best Position to Get Pregnant: Do Sex Positions Actually Help Conception?

 👉 Need reassurance?
 Our blog on Sperm Leakage After Insemination helps clear up another common concern many TTC couples share.

-What Science Says: The Sperm’s Journey
+What Happens After Ejaculation?
+The Sperm’s Journey

 Here’s what actually happens during conception: